dask/dask/docs/source/spark.rst

     - Graphs / complex networks
         - Spark provides GraphX, a library for graph processing
         - Dask provides no such library
-    - Bespoke parallelism
+    - Custom parallelism
-        - Spark provides no mechanism for generic task scheduling beyond
+        - Spark generally expects users to compose computations out of their high-level primitives (map, reduce, groupby, join, ...).
+It is also possible to extend Spark through subclassing RDDs, although this is rarely done.
-        - Dask allows you to specify
+        - Dask allows you to specify arbitrary task graphs for more complex and custom systems that are not part of the standard set of collections.

 .. _dask-ml: https://dask-ml.readthedocs.org/en/latest